snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 ### First Party Context vs Third Party Context

 During this article, we will make reference to first and third party contexts.
-It is important to appreciate what we mean when we describe something in this way, as the SameSite update is causes particular impact when running tracking in a third party context.
+It is important to appreciate what we mean when we describe something in this way, as the SameSite update causes particular impact when running tracking in a third party context.
 When we use these terms, we are describing the context of the web server that is receiving requests from a site, if they are running on the same domain then they are first party; if not then they are third party.
 This is not just an important concept for the SameSite update but also for ITP in Safari, you can read more about [ITP in detail in our other blog posts](https://snowplowanalytics.com/blog/2019/05/28/how-ITP2.1-works-what-it-means-for-web-analytics/).

 Let's look at a couple of examples: